AdrSkapars/uom_policy_dataset/Compliance & Risk Health and Safety Policy Oct 2016.md

 The Heads of Radiological Safety, Safety Services and Deputy Secretary are also delegated responsibility for:

-implementing University codes and guidancecarrying out, and keeping under review, relevant risk assessmentsinvestigating reported accidents or incidentsensuring that display screen assessment are carried out and kept up-to-date (in accordance with the University’s code)ensuring portable appliance tests are carried out and kept-up-date, and any other concerns about electrical safety are reported to Estates & Facilitiesimplementing in full the approved induction process for new members of staffassisting Estates & Facilities in their co-ordination of fire risk assessmentsappointing fire marshals to perform fire evacuationscompliance with Ionising Radiation Regulations
+- implementing University codes and guidance
+- carrying out, and keeping under review, relevant risk assessments
+- investigating reported accidents or incidents
+- ensuring that display screen assessment are carried out and kept up-to-date (in accordance with the University’s code)
+- ensuring portable appliance tests are carried out and kept-up-date, and any other concerns about electrical safety are reported to Estates & Facilities
+- implementing in full the approved induction process for new members of staff
+- assisting Estates & Facilities in their co-ordination of fire risk assessments
+- appointing fire marshals to perform fire evacuations
+- compliance with Ionising Radiation Regulations

 Personal development reviews include monitoring progress in health & safety management.

 Rev Oct 2016